nodeshift/nodejs-reference-architecture/docs/development/ci-cd.md

 [Code Consistency](./code-consistency.md),
 [Testing](./testing.md), and
 [Code Coverage](./code-coverage.md) sections.
-Teams often then also test the PR by spinning up a container environment and runing some initial integration test.
+Teams often then also test the PR by spinning up a container environment and running some initial integration test.
 If you run check-in integration tests it is often useful to run both integration and unit tests in the container in order to capture a more complete picture of the Code Coverage achieved.